 Allegiance STEAM Academy Monthly Enrichment Updates

 Your go-to resource for staying connected with all the exciting enrichment programs at Allegiance STEAM Academy.
-This page is updated monthly by our dedicated enrichment teachers to keep you informed about what your child is learning and experiencing.
+This page is updated monthly and currently reflects April 2026 updates, so you can stay informed about what your child is learning and experiencing.

 Parent Resources